voicegain/platform/how-to/edge-on-aws/deploy-voicegain-into-aws.md

 ## <a id="step11"></a>Step 11: Upload kubeconfig to Voicegain

+If you are using Vacuum the kubeconfig will be automatically submitted to Voicegain Cloud.

-If not using Vacuum: Install the Voicegain API access libraries (at this point please send email to support@voicegain.ai to obtain them) and use your JWT token to upload your kubeconfig file, now located at `~/.kube/confg` to the Voicegain Cloud using PUT https://api.voicegain.ai/v1/cluster/{uuid} - request body has to contain `k8sConfig` field.
+If not, you will have to install the Voicegain API access libraries (at this point please send email to support@voicegain.ai to obtain them) and use your JWT token to upload your kubeconfig file, now located at `~/.kube/confg` to the Voicegain Cloud using PUT https://api.voicegain.ai/v1/cluster/{uuid} - request body has to contain `k8sConfig` field.

 You can also copy/paste kubeconfig file via the Web Console - into the Configuration edit box
 ![Paste kubeconfig into Web Console](./Edge-config-connection.PNG)